 Far isolating the artist in the studio, the aim of the programme - beyond supporting creative work - is to enable the local population to have a lasting relationship with artistic creativity.
 This artist accommodation programme is also punctuated by meetings that are aimed not just at schoolchildren and residents of the village and neighbouring communes, but also at regional cultural organisations, students of art schools and art courses, and organisations promoting contemporary art distribution in Lorraine.
 As the organiser of this programme of residencies, the art centre is able to develop its contemporary art support activities in parallel with the exhibitions it programmes at the Synagogue.

-First residency session: March / May 2017
+Second residency session: March / May

-Second residency session: June / August 2017
+Third residency session: June / August

 Artists are selected on the basis of their application and their project.
 There are no restrictions in terms of theme or medium.
 Artists are invited to explain their project while justifying how its realisation would benefit from a residency.
 Nevertheless, we encourage projects involving a process that relates to the territory (understood in the broad sense) as well as collaborative projects (between artists in similar or different disciplines).
 Depending on the individual case, at the end of the residency, it may be possible for the produced work to be distributed through partner organisations.